thaphazard/ragnir/content/about/_index.md

 +++
 date = "2018-04-08T14:02:37+02:00"
+disabledisqus = "true"
+hidden = true
 title = "About"
-hidden = true
-disabledisqus = "true"

 +++
 I am C.G Ragnar.
-I write stuff.
+I want to expand what you dare to ask of life.

 ---

-### What kind of stuff?

-Books, advice on travelling light and freeing up your time.
-Building the courage to pursue your dreams.
+### What?

+Too many people live with limits on what they can and can't do, what they will or won't try.

+They put limits on themselves, their dreams and their goals.

+I say Fuck That.

+Nothing is beyond you; it all comes down to believing.

+I'll help you build that Unshakable Faith and open your eyes to new possibilities.